 The symptoms your child has may depend on the size of the pituitary gland tumor.
 As the tumor grows, it may press on nerves in the brain.
 Many people experience headaches, vision problems, or nausea from tumors.
 Other symptoms of gigantism may include:

 - delayed puberty in both boys and girls

 - irregular menstrual periods in girls

-If your child’s doctor suspects gigantism, he or she may recommend a blood test to measure levels of growth hormones and an insulin-like growth factor (called IGF-1), which is a hormone produced by the liver.
-The doctor also may recommend an oral glucose tolerance test.
-For this test, your child will drink a special beverage containing glucose, a type of sugar.
+During an oral glucose tolerance test, your child will drink a special beverage containing glucose, a type of sugar.
 Blood samples will be taken before and after your child drinks the beverage.
 In a normal body, growth hormone levels will drop after eating or drinking glucose.
-If your child’s levels remain the same, it means his or her body is producing too much growth hormone.
+If your child’s levels remain the same, it means their body is producing too much growth hormone.

 Treatments for gigantism aim to stop or slow your child’s production of growth hormones.

 Removing the tumor is the preferred treatment for gigantism if it’s the underlying cause.

 The surgeon will reach the tumor by making an incision in your child’s nose.
 Microscopes or small cameras may be used to help the surgeon see the tumor in the gland.
 In most cases, your child should be able to return home from the hospital the day after the surgery.